Mines Paris – PSL: History

-A school of mining had been proposed by Henri Bertin in 1765 but it was the chemist Balthazar-Georges Sage who, though not a chemist of repute, was a royalist who was able to influence Jacques Necker (1732–1804) of the value of mineralogy in training students in mining.
+A school of mining had been proposed by Henri Bertin in 1765.
+Still, it was the chemist Balthazar-Georges Sage who, though not a chemist of repute, was a royalist who was able to influence Jacques Necker (1732–1804) on the value of mineralogy in training students in mining.
 This was achieved through the use of his own large collections of minerals, and a chair in mineralogy was established on July 11, 1778.
 The school of mines was begun at the mint, the Hôtel de la Monnaie, Paris.
-The school was officially opened by decree of the French King's Counsel on March 19, 1783.
+The school was officially opened by decree of the French King's Council on March 19, 1783.

 The school disappeared at the beginning of the French Revolution but was re-established by decree of the Committee of Public Safety in 1794, the 13th Messidor Year II.
 It moved to Savoie, after a decree of the consuls the 23rd Pluviôse Year X (1802).

 After the Bourbon Restoration in 1814, the school moved to the Hôtel de Vendôme (in the 6th arrondissement in Paris' Jardin du Luxembourg).
 From the 1960s onwards, it created research laboratories in Fontainebleau, Évry, and Sophia Antipolis (Nice).

 Education

 École des mines de Paris is a member of the Groupe des écoles des mines (GEM), a group of 8 Institut Mines-Telecom (IMT) engineering schools that are Grandes Écoles, a French institution of higher education that is separate from, but parallel and connected to the main framework of the French public university system.
 Similar to the Ivy League in the United States, Oxbridge in the UK, and C9 League in China, Grandes Écoles are elite academic institutions that admit students through an extremely competitive process.
 Alums go on to occupy elite positions within government, administration, and corporate firms in France.

 The initial aim of the École des mines de Paris, namely to train high-level mining engineers, evolved with time to adapt to the technological and structural transformations undergone by society.
-Mines ParisTech has now become one of the most prestigious French engineering schools with a broad variety of subjects.
-Its students are trained to have management positions, work in research and development departments, or as operations officers, etc. They receive a well-rounded education in a variety of subjects, ranging from the most technical (Mathematics, Physics) to economics, social sciences or even art in order to be able to tackle the managing or engineering-related issues they are to face.
+Mines Paris - PSL has now become one of the most prestigious French engineering schools with a broad variety of subjects.
+Its students are trained to hold management positions, work in research and development departments, or serve as operations officers, among other roles.
+They receive a well-rounded education in a variety of subjects, ranging from the most technical (Mathematics, Physics) to economics, social sciences or even art, to be able to tackle the management or engineering-related issues they are to face.
 Exchange programs are possible during the third semester with prestigious universities around the world, such as Massachusetts Institute of Technology (MIT), California Institute of Technology (Caltech), University of Hong Kong, National University of Singapore (NUS), Tokyo Tech, Seoul National University...